AdamMooers/upsilon/GUIDELINES.md

   synthesizes it incorrectly.
 * Do not use parameters that are calculated from other parameters (yosys will not parse them correctly).
 Use macros instead.
+* Only use Verlog macros for basic expression replacement (replacing calculated parameters).
+For more advanced code generation, use m4 (see `base.m4` as an example).
+* Add `undefineall` at the end of *every single module*.
+If you do not, you will get many confusing errors.
+* Do all code and test generation in Makefiles.
 * Simulate *every* module, even the trivial ones using Verilator.
   Simulation must be simulatable with open-source software (Verilator is preferred, but Icarus Verilog and similar are fine).
 Put test code in the same